Timm04/general-immersion-language-guide/docs/Immersion/routine manager.md

 For example a person being able and wanting to put in 6 hours everyday should have different goals for the day than somebody who has only 1 hour a day.

 Let's say you read at 5000 letters/characters an hour but you got 2 hours day to immerse.
 Then your "optimal" amount would be reading 10k a day.
 But you also have to spend time on Anki or maybe do listening so you probably won't ever achieve that optimal amount.
-That's why ou can't just name some number and expect everyone to manage that.
+That's why you can't just name some number and expect everyone to manage that.

 #### Settings goals is experimenting